I love this post.

 You can see below how the 14″ unit will be the perfect size to tuck along the side of your garage without it getting in the way of your car or garage door track.

 I love these!
 I want one for every sport!
-Use the bin for soccer balls, baseball bats, basketballs.
-Use it to keep all of your sports organized in one spot – rollerblades, balls, skateboards etc. With the castors, this can easily be moved in and out of the garage.
+Use the bin for soccer balls, baseball bats, basketballs, ski gear.
+Use it to keep all of your sports organized in one spot – roller blades, balls, skateboards etc. With the castors, this can easily be moved in and out of the garage.

 Oh my gosh!
 What if I built one to hold a Christmas tree (collapsed of course) and the shelves can hold boxes of ornaments and lights!
-I can see a garage full of these DIY hockey storage racks in my future!
+I can see a garage full of these DIY sports storage carts in my future!

 Have a great one!